Empowering Time Series Analysis with Foundation Models: A Comprehensive Survey: Introduction

+Time series data, referring to sequences of observations collected over time, has been studied for centuries~\cite{SM-Mark1989}.
+Classical statistical models played a central role when data was relatively small and simple, such as ARIMA~\cite{kontopoulou2023review}, ARCH~\cite{SM-ARCH1982}, and Markov chains~\cite{al2023unique}.
+However, the rise of large-scale industrial systems in domains like transportation~\cite{Transur-2018}, IoT~\cite{IOTsur-2018}, and e-commerce~\cite{SM-Ecommerce2016} has generated vast, heterogeneous, and multimodal time series.
+These data exhibit complex and dynamic patterns that traditional statistical methods struggle to capture due to their reliance on pre-defined assumptions.

-Over the past few decades, machine learning and deep learning have made remarkable strides across various domains, notably in computer vision (CV) and natural language processing (NLP) \cite{DLsur-NLP2018}.
-Unlike statistical methods, these approaches can handle larger, more diverse datasets in a more automated manner, requiring less human effort and expertise.
-These technologies have introduced sophisticated architectures capable of detecting more intricate patterns, sparking significant interest of time series community \cite{MLsur-FTS2022, MLsur-TS2023, DLsur-TS2019, DLsur-TS2021}.
-Consequently, a diverse array of effective architectures tailored for time series modeling have emerged with different backbones, including RNNs \cite{TSsur-LSTM}, CNNs \cite{TS-CNNC,TS-CNNF, TS-CNNM}, GNNs \cite{TSsur-graph2023, TS-graphF}, Transformers \cite{TSsur-tran2022}, Diffusion model\cite{TSsur-dif2023}.
+Over the past few decades, deep learning has achieved remarkable success across domains such as computer vision (CV) and natural language processing (NLP).
+Unlike traditional statistical methods, these approaches can process large and diverse datasets in a more automated manner, reducing the need for manual feature engineering and enabling the discovery of complex patterns.
+Building on these successes, the time series community has progressively explored diverse architectures to address temporal modeling challenges~\cite{kong2025deep}.
+Early efforts relied on recurrent neural networks (RNNs) for sequential memory, followed by convolutional neural networks (CNNs) for local feature extraction~\cite{TS-CNNC,TS-CNNF}.
+Graph neural networks (GNNs) were later introduced to capture relational dependencies~\cite{TSsur-graph2023,TS-graphF}, while transformers brought global attention mechanisms to the field~\cite{TSsur-tran2022}.
+The latest diffusion models have opened new directions for generative temporal representations~\cite{TSsur-dif2023}.